 - Develop mutually beneficial relationships between the university, its students and the companies involved

 You will need to complete the mentee profile form from which we will collect information that will help in matching you to a suitable industrial mentor.
-Deadline for your completed profile form is Wednesday 26 October 2016.
+Deadline for your completed profile form is now closed.

 Once you have been accepted on the programme you will be invited to attend one of the five opportunities for training in October.
 In addition, students are offered the opportunity to actively participate in visits to industry, speed networking events and several professional skills workshops and presentations.